Ruby Tuesday Strategic Alternatives Review Process Needs Improvement

 We applauded the Company's announcement on March 13, 2017 that it hired UBS to explore strategic alternatives to maximize shareholder value.
 The stock price responded positively as investors finally saw a light at the end of what has been a long, dark tunnel.
 That announcement was made over three months ago, and unfortunately nothing has happened since then.
 Investor sentiment has since soured as this strategic alternatives process starts to resemble nothing more than lip service, rather than an objective review of the Company's situation and an honest discussion of what is best for Ruby Tuesday shareholders.

-- The Board Needs to Extend the Nominating Window Until the Strategic Alternatives Review is Complete.
+1. The Board Needs to Extend the Nominating Window Until the Strategic Alternatives Review is Complete

 The nominating window for Directors is scheduled to close on July 6, 2017.
 Given the lack of updates that have been provided to shareholders thus far, we can envision a situation where the nominating window closes without any conclusion to the strategic alternatives review process.
 We do not think it is fair to ask shareholders to vote on Directors without knowing the outcome of the strategic alternatives review process.
 This process is perhaps the most important shareholder event in the past decade, and we think it is only fair that shareholders know the outcome of the process before being asked to vote for a Director who will serve for three years.